-Prerequisite(s): Introduction to Business, Principles of Accounting I and Principles of Accounting II
+Department: Business Administration Program: Business Credits: 3 Prerequisite(s): Introduction to Business, Principles of Accounting I and Principles of Accounting II Prerequisite Note(s): instructor's permission.

 The elements of the financial functions of an organization and the financial analysis of decisions are examined in this course.
 Topics involve acquisition of capital, budgeting and cost of capital, working capital management, present value and theories of valuation.